NickDiPreta1/toolhub/plan.md

 5. Run with `-race` detector

 **Key Learning**: How goroutines work, when concurrency helps, how to coordinate

+**Testing Thread** (starts here and continues daily):
+- Add unit tests for new helpers/util packages the day you create them
+- Add at least one handler test for any new tool route
+- Use `-race` during concurrency exercises

 ### Days 19-21 — Channels Fundamentals
 **Complexity: Medium** | **Priority: CRITICAL**